isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
-      <td colspan="3">Using the micro:bit, a basic breakout board, several easy to use sensors and actuators, students get to make basic sustainability and accessibility themed prototypes to solve problem posed.
+      <td colspan="3">Using the micro:bit, a basic breakout board, several easy to use sensors and actuators, students get to make basic sustainability and accessibility themed prototypes to solve problems posed.
 Specially designed to introduce basics of digital making and hands-on experience in applying computational thinking and STEM concepts to solve real world problems, students will use Cardboard Lego pieces known as Blokies, upcycled materials and Python or JavaScript programming in MakeCode to create different fun and practical prototypes quickly.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, fun mini-projects such as security box and servo lock leading up to the final project where students will be posed a real-world problem statement and they will need to work together to build a sustainability and accessibility enhancement prototype such as Smart Home/School Improvement Gadget.</td>
+      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, fun mini-projects such as building a security box and servo lock before embarking on a  final project where students will be posed a real-world problem statement and they will need to work together to build a sustainability and accessibility enhancement prototype such as Smart Home/School Improvement Gadget.</td>
   </tr>
 </table>